mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What properties of light do you look for?
 How can those properties be detected.
 - What are the tradeoffs of photoresistors vs photodiodes?
 - What are some applications of light measurement?
-- How can light meausurement be used in conjuction with other sensors to determine stuff?
+- How can light measurement be used in conjunction with other sensors to determine stuff?

 ## Camera
 - How does a camera work?